dougthor42/spotify-favorites-fixer/README.md

 python fix_spotify_favorites.py
 ```

+> ❗ It's recommended to run with `-n/--dry-run` first!

 A browser window will pop up asking for authorization to access your data.
 Give it the A-OK and the script will do its thing.

 Authorization will last for... some amount of time.
 Maybe a day?
 I donno,
 I haven't tested yet.
 During the active auth period, re-running the program
 will _not_ pop up the browser window.

 ### CLI